Brightify: A tool for calculating directionally-resolved brightness in neutron sources

 Table \ref{tab:validation-results} summarizes the results for a phase~space volume defined by a position window of $\Delta A$ = 4 cm$^2$ (equal to the tally surface area) and a direction window of $\Delta \Omega$~=~0.006~sr, which corresponds to a cone with a 5$^\circ$ opening angle.

 As observed, for a large $\Delta A$—corresponding to a low-resolution brightness map—all three methods yield consistent results within the error margins for both the uniform source (case~a), where the neutron distribution is independent of position and direction, and the symmetric source (case~b), where the surface normal aligns with the mean direction in Brightify due to symmetry.

-However, for the asymmetric source (case~c), the methods diverge and Brightify reports a brightness value up to 14\% higher, owing to its calculation with respect to the mean direction.
+However, the methods diverge in the asymmetric configuration (c), where the Gaussian source centroid is shifted downward and therefore tilting the peak direction by a few degrees relative to the tally surface normal.
+Both the surface‐current and point‐estimator tallies use a fixed 5$^\circ$ cone about that normal and thus systematically miss the tilted trajectories.
+Brightify, in contrast, computes the true mean direction of the neutron beam and recenters its 5$^\circ$ cone on that axis, recovering the otherwise‐lost flux.
+This 14 \% increase thus reflects only the geometric realignment of the acceptance cone, which vanishes whenever the beam and surface normal coincide.

 In contrast, when instrument requirements demand a finer spatial resolution (i.e., smaller $\Delta A$ compare to the moderator area), the point estimator tally becomes impractical or overly complex to implement, due to definition of artificial collimators.
 The surface current tally can still be applied by defining an X–Y mesh on the recording surface, however with the limitation of brightness calculation only with respect to the normal direction.